island-lang/island-lang.github.io/README.md

 * **[Stateless loops](#loops)** (or alternatively **structured loops**) are an approach to iterative control flow that attempts to unify the best of both the imperative and functional idioms.
 Stateless loops are written in a sequential style but are bound by a strict structure that ensures they can be trivially reduced to tail-recursive functional iteration.
 * **[Accumulative generators](#accumulative-streams-and-named-return-variables)**, as well as **accumulative generator comprehensions** enhance the declarative expressiveness of the language by abstracting over the notion of the "prior" output of a generator. **Named return variables** provide a safe and restricted form of mutability by enabling the return value to be "accumulated" in a write-only fashion, analogous to an accumulative generator.
 * **[Partially constructed objects](#fixed-fields-and-partially-constructed-objects)** enable the instantiation of classes with one or more missing fields, such that some of the object's functionality becomes inaccessible.
 The language models this "partial" instantiation through special types that explicitly specify which of its fields are known and which are not.
 * **[Abstract pattern recognizers](#patterns-and-parsers)** are special methods that provide a generalized way to specify the recognition and capture of patterns that go well beyond the capabilities of the built-in syntax, as well as traditional regular expressions.
-They can capture arbitrary patterns within any type of input stream, as well as be written as polymorphic or higher-order abstractions.
+They can capture arbitrary patterns within any type of input, as well as be written as polymorphic or higher-order abstractions.
 * **[Class-embedded relations](#logic-programming)** enable logic-programming style relations to be encapsulated within immutable container objects.
 Relations can be defined using a diverse mixture of programming approaches: rules, predicates, functions and generators.
 * **[Knowledge-driven programming](#knowledge-driven-programming)** is a form of declarative programming where information entities are given precise semantics via universally referenceable schemas, and computations are synthesized at compile-time, by composing chains of inference rules that derive unknown information entities from known ones.